-The major limitations of our study are its retrospective nature and the small number of histopathological results from prostatectomy.
-Most patients underwent radiotherapy or androgen deprivation after PSMA-PET/CT, why validated, histopathological data from surgery is only available for 26.92%.
-Besides, for clinical correlation (e.g. high GS) only a few patients could be included in our analyses.
-On the other hand, our study is one of the largest evaluating the role of PSMA-PET/CT for intraprostatic tumor detection and correlation of SUV{max} with Gleason score and risk classification.
+The major limitations of our study are its retrospective nature and the small number of histopathologic results from prostatectomy.
+Most patients underwent radiotherapy or androgen deprivation after PSMA PET/CT, why validated, histopathologic data from surgery is only available for 26.92%.
+Further, some subgroups (e.g., high GS) only include a small number of patients.
+On the other hand, our study is one of the largest evaluating the role of PSMA PET/CT for intraprostatic tumor detection and correlation of SUV{max} with GS and risk classification.
 Hence, our data can be used as a basis for further, prospective studies.